Can an individual give or sell dogs and cats?

 The certificate of commitment and knowledge must contain a handwritten indication of the purchaser by which he expressly undertakes to respect the needs of the animal.

-You must give the adopter a veterinary certificate issued by a veterinarian in view of the information brought to his knowledge and an examination of the dog or cat.
+- Veterinary certificate issued by a veterinarian in the light of the information brought to his attention and an examination of the dog or cat.
+The veterinary certificate must have been established not more than 3 months before the animal is transferred.

-• Document justifying the identification of the animal in the national domestic carnivore identification register (Icad)
+- Document justifying the identification of the animal in the DCI file

-• In the case of a purebred dog or cat, a copy of the birth declaration entered in the herd-book (LOF - Book of Origins French - or LOOF - Official Book of Cat Origins)
+- In the case of a purebred dog or cat, a copy of the birth declaration entered in the herd-book (LOF - Book of Origins French or LOOF - Official Book of Feline Origins)

 In order to draw up this certificate, the veterinarian shall examine the apparent state of health of the dog or cat.